florianstijven/ma-surrogate-index/README.md

 # Meta-Analytic Evaluation of Surrogacy Using (Estimated) Surrogate Indices

-This directory contains the code used for the data application and simualtions in the manuscript "Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices" by Stijven, F. and Gilbert, P. B. (2025).
+This directory contains the code used for the data application and simulations in the manuscript "Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices" by Stijven, F. and Gilbert, P. B. (2025).
 This repo is an R-project and contains all files (except data) needed to reproduce the results from the manuscript.
 Files that are produced by running code (i.e., tables and figures) are not included in this repo.

 ## Project Structure

 The project is organized into the following directories:
-* R/: Contains the R scripts and functions used for the analyses.
+* `R/`: Contains the R scripts and functions used for the analyses.
-* data/: Directory where the data should be stored.
+* `data/`: Directory where the data should be stored.
 This directory also contains Rscripts to preprocess the original data and to generate a synthetic data set from the original data.
   Note that the original data are not included in this repo because they cannot be shared.
-  The synthetic data are shared included, however.
+  The synthetic data are included, however.
-* results/: When running the code, the results (including tables and figures) will be saved here.
+* `results/`: When running the code, the results (including tables and figures) will be saved here.

 These directories contain their own README files.
 The Makefile allows one to run all Rscripts in the correct order by running `make all` in the console.

 ## Reproducibility

-TO MODIFY

-The results with the synthetic data can be reproduced by executing the Makefile (by running `make all` in the command line).
-This will run all statistical analyses (which produces results saved to `results/raw-results/`) and will produce all plots and tables presented in the paper (which are saved to `results/figures/` and `results/tables/`).
-Note that this requires the presence of `data/processed_data_synthetic.csv` (which is the synthetic data set that was simulated to resemble the original data).
-This file is not included in this repo because it is too large, but is shared as a supplementary file to the manuscript.

-Reproducibility is also facilitated through the use of the `renv` R package (see also below).

-TO MODIFY

-Since the analyses are computationally intensive, they were run on a Slurm-managed High Performance Computing (HPC) cluster, for which we used the `runanalysis.sh` batch script.
-If these analyses are run on a personal computer, there should be enough RAM available because the sandwich estimator based on the `geex` R package is greedy in its use of RAM.
-Running the Makefile is expected to take 10 hours on a recent personal computer.
+To improve reproducibility of the results reported on in the manuscript, we used a Makefile for coordinating the order in which scripts should be run and with which arguments, and we used renv for R package management.

+### Makefile

+To enhance reproducibility, we used a Makefile.
+This file contains all information that is needed to run the R scripts in the correct order and with the correct command-line argument to reproduce the results reported on in the manuscript.
+Specifically, all simulation and data-applicaation results will be produced by running `make all` in the command line.
+Note that the data application code can only be run if the original data are present in the correct location (i.e., `data/processed_data.csv` should exist).

+The Makefile contains three phony targets which facilitate running subsets of all code used in the
+manuscript:

+1. `make simulation` will only run the simulations.
+2. `make application` will only run the data application that uses the original data.
+This recipe will not run correctly unless the original data are present in the correct location.
+4. `make application-synthetic` will run the data application that uses the synthetic data.
+Because the synthetic data are included in this repo, this recipe should run correctly after cloning the repo.

-## renv
+### renv

 The project uses the `renv` R package for dependency management.
 This helps to ensure that the code can be run across devices using similar environments (i.e.,